HILL PLOTHOLDERS ASSOCIATION

 Thank you to all who made very generous donations to provide prizes for our raffle and to everyone who helped with the setting up of the Show this morning and those who intend to help tidy up at the end of this very busy day.

-A small number of printed versions of the schedule will be available from July 21st.
+A small number of printed versions of the schedule will be available.
 Alternatively you can print out this schedule and entry form if you wish.

 10.00am to 1.45pm Staging of exhibits.
 No staging will be allowed after 1.45pm,